andres-h/httpmsgbus/doc/protocol.rst

 Data format
 ===========

-POST data can be in JSON or BSON (cap:BSON) format, the actual format is selected by the Content-Type header.
+POST data can be in JSON (cap:JSON) or BSON (cap:BSON) format, the actual format is selected by the Content-Type header.
 The format of GET data is the same as the format used in /open (JSON or BSON).
 Sessionless methods (/features, /status, /info) use JSON format.

 Mandatory methods
 =================